Continuing Education Activity

 - It provides information on past behaviors such as past suicide attempts and any aborted attempts.

 - It also asks if the individual has rehearsed any events like loading or pointing a gun or tying a noose.
 Has the individual visited the location like a bridge or waterfall?

 - The intent and extent when the individual is likely to carry off the plan are also assessed.
-The SAFE-T also gives insight to where the individual is serious or ambivalent about self-harm.
+The SAFE-T also gives insight into where the individual is serious or ambivalent about self-harm.

-C-SSRS: The Columbia-Suicide Severity Rating Scale (C-SSRS) is another tool that can be utilized in outpatient settings to assess for the presence of harmful behavior.
-The C-SSRS also assess any known suicide attempts and also assesses suicide ideations and behaviors.
-Like the SAFE-T it can be used as an initial screen.
+C-SSRS: The Columbia-Suicide Severity Rating Scale (C-SSRS) is another tool that is an option in outpatient settings to assess for the presence of harmful behavior.
+The C-SSRS also assesses any known suicide attempts and also assesses suicide ideations and behaviors.
+Like the SAFE-T, it can be used as an initial screen.

 Cautions Regarding Screening

-The sensitivity and specificity of the currently available screenings tool vary from 50% to 100% and 60% to 98%.
+The sensitivity and specificity of the currently available screening tool vary from 50% to 100% and 60% to 98%.
 No one instrument is 100% sensitive, and choosing one depends on personal preference and experience.
-When initiating a screening program for suicide, it is important to have the existence of and access for effective treatment and follow up.
+When initiating a screening program for suicide, it is important to have access to effective treatment and follow-up.
 Other considerations include: